 There are some potential serious issues that could arise if you were to use a 75 foot extension cord to power the computer equipment in your basement office:

 1 – If the gauge of the wires in the extension cord is too small to properly supply the amount of current needed to power your gear they could well overheat and cause a fire.
+And the longer the cord, the larger the gauge you will need.

 2 – The protective outer shield of the cord could become nicked or otherwise damaged, resulting in a fire hazard or shock danger to anyone who might come into contact with it.